ItsEthra/memflex/README.md

     // By using `dyn ParentWithVmt`, child offsets all of their vfunc indices by the number of functions in `ParentWithVmt`,
-    // should work with nested inheritance but hasn't been tested! struct ChildInheritsParentVmt impl ChildVmt(dyn ParentWithVmt) : pub ParentWithVmt {
+    // should work with nested inheritance but hasn't been tested!
+    // This macro assumes msvc virtual parenting behavior when for each child a separate vmt is generated. struct ChildInheritsParentVmt impl ChildVmt(dyn ParentWithVmt) : pub ParentWithVmt {
         t3: u64,
         t4: i8